When The Monkees’ Song “Daydream Believer” Made Believers of Us All

 The American-British pop band first formed in Los Angeles back in 1965 when The Beatles, whom they were molded after, were at the height of their fame.
 The musical quartet—Davy Jones, Micky Dolenz, Michael Nesmith and Peter Tork—were selected by Bob Rafelson and Bert Schneider for the TV series The Monkees, which ran from 1966 to 1968, and continues to enjoy success in syndication.

-As Dolenz once described it, “[was] a TV show about an imaginary band that wanted to be The Beatles, [but] that was never successful.”
+As Dolenz once described it, “[it was] a TV show about an imaginary band that wanted to be The Beatles, [but] that was never successful.”
 But, wouldn’t you know it, the foursome were met with their own fair share of fame as the band’s songs became runaway successes in their own right.
 Think: “Last Train To Clarksville,” “A Little Bit Me, A Little Bit You,” “She” and, of course, the main theme from The Monkees‘ opening credits.

 And it all came about when the show’s producer, Chip Douglas, ran into singer-songwriter John Stewart at a party at Hoyt Axton’s home in Hollywood’s Laurel Canyon.
 When Douglas asked his longtime friend for any songs that could be used on The Monkees, “Daydream Believer” was the first one that Stewart offered up.